-The All Season sits in the Power range of road bike tires.
+The All Season sits in the Power lineup.
 They’re an ideal choice if you live in an area where the weather is less than cooperative.
 They’re designed to be robust, have longer durability, and have excellent cornering grip well in the wet.

-The Hi-Grip design tread pattern, which provides 15% more grip on wet surfaces over the regular Power Competition and Endurance tires.
+The Hi-Grip design tread pattern provides 15% more grip on wet surfaces over the regular Power Competition and Endurance tires.

-It comes in sizes ranging from 25C all the way to 35C which will fit most commuter bikes.
+The Schwalbe Marathon comes in sizes ranging from 25C all the way to 35C, which will fit most commuter bikes.

 This is yet another popular pair of Schwalbe tires for commuting especially if you’re on a wider wheelset, commonly found on commuter bikes.